-Nevertheless, the iron yoke must have a role in limiting the mechanical deformations of the collared coil.
-If not, we could have fatigue failures in some locations.
-This point shows the difference between a small and a large number of magnetic cycles.
-In our case the magnet shall be cycled 10 million times.
-Such cycling will depress the mechanical strength of the materials.
-This should be taken into account both in the design (minimizing the stress variation during cycle) and in the material choice, by selecting fatigue resistant materials.
+Nevertheless, the iron yoke must have in any case a role in limiting the mechanical deformations of the collared coil.
+If not, we could have fatigue failures in some locations (the magnet shall be cycled 10 million times).
+The cycling will also depress the mechanical strength of the materials.
+For this reason we developed a design minimizing the stress variation during cycle and furthermore selected fatigue resistant materials.